ZebaSehrish/photobooths-client/README.md

+# Site name: PhotoBooths

+## Website Link

-# Site name: PhotoBooths - A site based on quality photography services by an experienced and talented photographer.
+### - This site based on quality photography services by an experienced and talented photographer.
 Users can see the details of the services and review them by signing in to the system.

-## Website Link

 ### This Website is created using create-react-app, firebase and tailwind-css.The database used for the site is MongoDB.